Niina Petrõkina: 2019–20 season

 Petrõkina received two Junior Grand Prix assignments to open her season.
 Competing in Latvia, she placed sixth, and in Poland, tenth.
 She defended her junior title at the 2019 Tallinn Trophy and placed second at the 2019 Ice Star in the lead up to the 2020 Estonian Championships, where she won the silver medal behind Eva-Lotta Kiibus.

 In March 2020, Petrõkina competed at her first World Junior Championships, held at home in Tallinn.
 She failed to advance to the free skate, placing thirty-third.

-2020–21 season
+2020–21 season: Battle with anemia

-Petrõkina missed the entirety of the season due to illness.
+Petrõkina missed the entirety of the pandemic-affected 2020–21 season due to what was initially reported as an unspecified illness.
+She revealed in 2023 that she had been suffering from an uncertain illness for some time prior the 2020 World Junior Championships, and following her poor showing there she was diagnosed with "severe" aplastic anemia.
+Petrõkina required a bone marrow transplant, but could not find a suitable donor, and was hospitalized for five months while undergoing immunosuppression therapy.
+Initially advised that she would not be able to return to skating for two to three years, a prospect she considered tantamount to the end of her career and which caused "a little depression", she was ultimately able to resume training in advance of the following season.